Sakelig/three-next-calender/README.md

 -[ ] IMPORTANT!
 Cut doors to match calender spot (after decided on image?)
 -[x] host on aws
 -[x] should use my domain adventcalender.sakelig
--[ ] APIGATE way with simple go lambda
+-[x] APIGATE way with simple go lambda
--[ ] frontend should call backend which should call the apigateway endpoint -[ ] s3 bucket with content
+-[x] frontend should call backend which should call the apigateway endpoint -[ ] s3 bucket with content
 -[ ] lambda gets content from s3 based on request
 -[ ] handle new door and content each day
 -[ ] handle new door each day
+-[ ] security group for amplify and lambda/api gateway
 -[x] Need to draw boxes
 -[x] Handles images
 -[x] Handles videos